controlplane-com/environment-promotion-example/README.md

    - The `cpln-gvc.yaml` file defines the GVC to be created/updated for the `dev` Org.
    - The `cpln-gvc-prod.yaml` file defines the Pull Secret and GVC to be created/updated for the `prod` Org.
    - The `cpln-workload.yaml` file defines the Workload to be created/updated corresponding to the dev/staging/prod Workloads.

+5. In order for the GitHub Actions to execute, they need to be enabled.
+Click the `Actions` tab and click the `I understand my workflows, go ahead and enable them` button.
+Once enabled, any action that will trigger the Action will now execute.

 ## Running the App